Eraph/rakhama.com/content/projects/atari-modernisation-project/_index.md

 date: 2022-09-29T10:07:01+10:00
 draft: true
 categories:
-  - One
+  - Retro Computing
 tags:
+  - atari st
-  - One
+  - retro computing
 series:
-  - One
+  - Atari
 image: "something.jpg"
 ---
-Looky here, an Atari ST thang!
+Thirty years since first owning an Atari ST and I can't shake my love for it.
+I recently acquired an STE and wanted to see how far I can push it.
+This project is all about that.

 <!--more-->